PhotonicGluon/Video-To-Captions/README.md

 ## Supported Caption Formats
 The following list shows the currently valid caption formats:
 - WebVTT (`.vtt`)

-I'm planning to add support for other caption formats in the future, but I don't know when that will be.

 ## License
 MIT License